Archdiocese of Baltimore: Plenary councils of Baltimore

-The State of Maryland investigation concluded in November 2022, and its report was released in April 2023.
-The report named 156 archdiocesan employees and clergy as having credible accusations of sexually abusing more that 600 children between 1940 and 2002.
-At the same time as the release of the report, the Maryland General Assembly passed a bill to end a statute of limitations on abuse-related civil lawsuits.
-This bill was signed into law by Governor Wes Moore in April 2023.

-On September 29, 2023, the Roman Catholic Archdiocese of Baltimore in the US filed for Chapter 11 bankruptcy to evade large anticipated financial losses in upcoming lawsuits permitted by the Maryland Child Victims Act starting on October 1.

 Episcopate

 Prerogative of place

 In 1858, the Sacred Congregation for the Propagation of the Faith (Propaganda Fide), with the approval of Pius IX, conferred "Prerogative of Place" on the Archdiocese of Baltimore.
 This decree gave the archbishop of Baltimore precedence over all other American archbishops in councils, gatherings, and meetings.
 It did not matter if another archbishop had been elevated sooner or had been serving long.
 However, a cardinal still had precedence over the archbishop of Baltimore.

 Cathedrals

 The first cathedral for the archdiocese was St. Peter's Pro-Cathedral, which is no longer standing.
 Today, like only a few other archdioceses in the United States, the Archdiocese of Baltimore has two cathedrals, both in Baltimore: the Cathedral of Mary Our Queen and the Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary.
 The archbishop is considered the pastor of both co-cathedrals, appointing rectors to operate them.